 National Patient Safety Board

-A proposed federal independent agency, the National Patient Safety Board (NPSB), would model the NTSB within health care.
-The NPSB would support agencies in monitoring and anticipating adverse events with artificial intelligence, conduct studies, create recommendations and solutions to prevent medical error, and leverage existing systems and bring key learnings into practice.
+A proposed independent federal agency, the National Patient Safety Board (NPSB), would model the NTSB and CAST within health care.
+The NPSB would support existing agencies in monitoring and anticipating adverse events with artificial intelligence, conduct studies, create recommendations and solutions to prevent medical error, and leverage existing systems to bring key learnings into practice.
+The NPSB would guarantee a data-driven, scalable approach to preventing and reducing patient safety events in healthcare settings—and will save lives.

 In early 2021, a growing coalition of leading healthcare organizations and experts began to advance and call for the creation of the NPSB.
 For more information, please visit www.npsb.org.